Meet The Team

 - Why I love being a trainer: – Being able to share the work of Dr Brazelton, which has transformed my own practise, is an honour.
 These are such amazing, positive tools, every one working with newborns and their families should be trained!

-I am a Health Visitor, with previous experience of over 15 years as a midwife, and now work for Flying Start.
-Flying Start is a Welsh Government initiative, providing an enhanced Health Visiting Service to pre-school children and their families living in hard to reach communities.
+I am a Health Visitor, with previous experience of over 15 years as a midwife.
+Until 2021 I worked for Flying Start, a Welsh Government initiative, providing an enhanced Health Visiting Service to pre-school children and their families living in hard to reach communities.
+From July 2021 I have begun a new role as a Specialist Health Visitor with the Gwent Parent and Infant Mental Health Service (G-PIMHS).
+This service supports the early parent-infant relationship, working with families antenatally and up to the age of 2 years.

 Whilst working as a case holding Midwife back in 2007, I had the opportunity to undertake NBAS training, and certified in 2008.
 This was the catalyst that sparked my interest in observing, understanding and sharing newborn behaviours with families.
 I noticed how using the NBAS with families helped not only increase parent’s sensitivity to their babies, but also strengthened my own relationship with the families – I felt we could really connect through observing and understanding the meaning of the baby’s behaviour together.